Authentic Singapore Dry Mee Siam Goreng

-If you're eating the mee siam today, add the tamarind water, sugar and salt to the rempah in the pan, stir, then add the prawns and stir-fry for a minute or so.
+If you're eating the mee siam today, add ¾ of the tamarind water to the rempah in the pan, stir, then season with sugar and salt to taste.
+If too dry, add more tamarind juice.

-Add the noodles and stir till they've absorbed the rest of the water.
+Add the noodles and stir till they've absorbed the rest of the water and become fluffy..
 Taste and add more salt or/and sugar if necessary

-Add the garlic chives and omelette strips, give everything a mix and the noodles are good to go
+Add the prawns, garlic chives, omelette strips and whatever (cooked) ingredients you're using, give everything a mix and the noodles are good to go

 Optional: give it a squeeze of calamansi juice and maybe a side of sambal if you like your spice!